ThomCoder/3dgraphics-talk/README.md

     git submodule init
     git submodule update

-Then open index.html in Firefox (only Firefox renders this properly for now).
+Then open index.html in Firefox (other are browsers untested).
 Use enter or right to progress.
 Space allows you to skip whole slides that feature animations.

 Projects used:
 * Reveal.js